 We'll now walk through the first few significant steps that take place when packets flow between Nick's web browser and the web server.

 Before beginning development you should first get familiar with the

 sr stub code and some of the functionality it provides.
-Download the stub code (from the top of this page) and save it locally.
+Download the Stub Code Tarball and save it locally.
 As described before, it handles all of the dirty-work required for connecting and communicating with the server.
 To run the code, untar the package (tar -zxvf sr_stub.tar.gz) and compile it via make.
 Once compiled, you can connect to the VNS server as follows:

 ./sr -s vns-1.stanford.edu -t <topo-id>

 for example, connecting to the server on topology 0 would look like:

 ./sr -s vns-1.stanford.edu -t 0

 (you can use ./sr -h to print a list of the accepted command line options)